MarcSchneiderD/EchelleLayoutProgram2/README.md

-To run the program to its full extend, you still need
+To run the program to its full extent, you still need
 - GDSII Toolbox v1.41 from Ulf Griesmann (https://github.com/ulfgri/gdsii-toolbox)
 - COMSOL Multiphysics (installed with MATLAB support)